ManuMartinezM/Proyecto_Final_Grupo_5/README.md

 ## KPI 4: 10% increase in the average utility for vehicles

 ### Description:
-Evaluate the 10% increase in the average utility (lifespan / cost in dollars) of the Top 10 electric vehicles compared to the Top 10 hybrid vehicles between 2022 and 2023.
+Evaluate the 10% increase in the average utility (total purchasing cost / cost per mile) of the Top 10 electric vehicles compared to the Top 10 hybrid vehicles between 2022 and 2023.

 ### Associated Metrics:
 - Travel time (average duration).